bio-tools/biotoolsDocs/curators_guide.rst

 4. Are there version-specific considerations?
 As a rule, a bio.tools entry describes the *latest version* available at the time of registration and is updated, as required, to keep this up-to-date with subsequent releases.
 In exceptional circumstances, a new version provides fundamental functional differences (operations, inputs and outputs) and can be registered as an entirely new entry.
 In such cases, consider carefully the guidelines for tool `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ and `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#version>`_ annotations.

-5. Plan how to describe the `tool functions <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_ in detail
+5. Plan how to describe the `tool functions <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_ in detail.